danainjax/bf/NOTES.md

 [X] Project requirements met for MVP
 _____________________________
 Before submitting, clean up layout and data:
- a. fix the way Published is coming thru a 2021-05-09, make it more readable.
-Create a helper method.
+ a.
+Create a helper method for the way I am parsing the date in the books/show view
  b. if have already reviewed a book, take reader to edit page instead of new

 A. HTML/CSS LAYOUT
     1. Style reader profile info on readers show page
     2. Add borders to login, signup, and form pages